-Development of the Comprehensive Economic Development Strategy (CEDS) was made possible through the input and guidance of the Genesee/Finger Lakes Regional Planning Council (G/FLRPC); G/FLRPC Planning Coordination Committee (PCC); G/FLRPC Economic Development Advisory Committee (EDAC); the Regional Development Corporation (RDC); and the Economic Development Administration (EDA).
-The CEDS outlines additional information about EDA in Chapter 1; and provides an overview of G/FLRPC, the above committees, and RDC in Chapter 2.
+Development of the Comprehensive Economic Development Strategy (CEDS) was made possible through the input and guidance of the Genesee/Finger Lakes Regional Planning Council (G/FLRPC), including the G/FLRPC Planning Coordination Committee (PCC) and G/FLRPC Economic Development Advisory Committee (EDAC); and the Regional Development Corporation (RDC); and the Economic Development Administration (EDA).
+The CEDS outlines additional information about EDA in Chapter 1.